An Overview of Fibromyalgia

 It is a Chinese medical system that focuses on the normal balance of life forces by inserting very fine needles through the skin.
 Inserting needles can cause changes in blood flow and levels of neurotransmitters in the brain and spinal cord.

 Massage therapy involves the use of different manipulative techniques to move your body’s muscles and soft tissues.
 Getting a massage can help reduce your heart rate, relax your muscles, improve range of motion in your joints, and increase the production of your body’s natural painkillers.
 Massages can help relieve stress and anxiety.

 Yoga and Taichi

 These two practices are a combination of meditation, slow movements, deep breathing, and relaxation.

-If you are looking for a doctor who specializes in pain management, Dr. Ronak Patel is a pain management specialist in New Jersey that focuses on regenerative care, medical marijuana, spine care, and joint care serving Plainsboro, Princeton, and its surrounding areas.
+If you are looking for a doctor who specializes in pain management, Dr. Ronak Patel is a fibromyalgia doctors in new jersey that focuses on regenerative care, medical marijuana, spine care, and joint care serving Plainsboro, Princeton, and its surrounding areas.
 To book an appointment, you can call him at his pain management clinic in New Jersey at 609-269-4451.
 Book now for a consultation before it’s too late!